basf/riboCleaner/README.md

 ### Using Singularity

+> NOTE: Singularity can be configured with different parameters for mounting paths into the container.
+You may have to work with your system administrator to get this Singularity container to work properly.

-After running the following command, you will have a `ribocleaner-wf_latest.sif` file in your working directory.
+After running the following command, you will have a `ribocleaner_latest.sif` file in your working directory.

 ```bash
 # pull the container - this only needs to be done once